 Ballard will be home to the western end of the tunnel and above-ground facilities, including a pump station.
-Tunnel boring will start at this location and move toward Fremont and Wallingford.

-Seattle Public Utilities and King County began work near 24th Ave NW and Shilshole Ave NW in 2018 to prepare for tunneling.
-Site elements include:

-- New 24th Ave Pier that contains art inlays by artist Christian French (complete) - Excavation and construction of a new vertical shaft that will send flows to the new storage tunnel - Pedestrian and street improvements on 24th Ave NW - · Street end improvements - New pipes along NW 56th St, 28th Ave NW and 24th Ave NW - Ballard Pump Station site with small buildings, fencing, 100-ft-deep by 90-ft-wide drop shaft, and 65-foot tall pump station tower - · Fencing around the pump station area
+Tunnel boring started at this location and moved toward Fremont and Wallingford.
+The site is near 24th Ave NW and Shilshole Ave NW.
+Work began in 2018.
+Site elements include: - New 24th Ave Pier that contains art inlays by artist Christian French (complete and open to the public) - Drop shaft to carry sewage and stormwater into the new storage tunnel (complete) - Pedestrian and street improvements on 24th Ave NW - Street end improvements - New pipes along NW 56th St, 28th Ave NW and 24th Ave NW - Ballard Pump Station site with small buildings, fencing, 100-ft-deep by 90-ft-wide drop shaft, and 70-foot tall pump station tower - Fencing around the pump station area